James Benning (film director): Medium

 Benning worked exclusively in 16mm until the increasing obsolescence of the medium necessitated he convert to digital.
 His first digital film was Ruhr (2009), commissioned by Werner Ruzicka for the Duisburger Filmwoche.
 Digital filmmaking allowed him to branch out in different directions including re-makes of Faces (2011) and Easy Rider (2012), as well as the two-hour one shot film Nightfall (2011).
 Benning's work has always traversed the film sphere and the art field, finding constituencies in both.
 He made 16mm installations at Art Park (1977), the Walker Art Center (1978), and the Whitney Museum of American Art (1980), and has recently created digital installations at Las Cienegas Projects, Los Angeles, (2011), 21er Haus, Museum of Contemporary Art, Vienna (2012), and Argos, Centrum Voor Kunst en Media, Brussels (2012).

 Distribution

 Benning is represented by neugerriemschneider, Berlin.
 He continues to distribute his own films, as he has for his entire career.
 Benning has been supported by grants from the Rockefeller Foundation, the National Endowment for the Arts, the Guggenheim Foundation, the American Film Institute, New York State Council on the Arts, the Wisconsin Arts Board, and the University Film Association.
 From the mid-1990s to the mid-2000s Werner Deutsch and Cologne-based WDR-TV supported Benning's work with commissions and the purchase of broadcast rights.
 The Austrian Film Museum in Vienna is restoring and archiving all of Benning's 16mm films as well as, over time, producing DVDs of the works.
 The Academy Film Archive, in conjunction with the Austrian Film Museum, preserved Benning's film Chicago Loop in 2013.

 Filmography

 Personal life

-James Benning's only child is the artist Sadie Benning, born in 1973.
+Benning's only child is the artist Sadie Benning, born in 1973.